-I’m restoring a 1962 Pontiac Catalina 4 door sedan.
-This is my first time restoring a classic car and need help with things like what other vehicle would interchange parts.
+I’m restoring a 1962 Pontiac Catalina four-door sedan.
+This is my first time restoring a classic car and I need help with things like what other vehicle would interchange parts.
 Needless to say, I have searched the web quite a lot and can hardly find any information for the car.

-I want to replace the front drum brakes with disc, what other vehicle would have the parts required?
+I want to replace the front drum brakes with disc brakes—what other vehicle would have the parts required?

 Would it be better to sandblast the body or have it dipped?

 Congratulations on your decision to enter the car restoration hobby, and the ’62 Pontiac Catalina is a great place to start.
-Yes you’ll need to do a little more digging to find parts for your car unlike our friends with Mustangs, Camaros and Tri-Five Chevys but when your done you’ll have a distinctive car like few others in any show.
+Yes, you’ll need to do a little more digging to find parts for your car—unlike our friends with Mustangs, Camaros, and Tri-Five Chevys, but when you’re done, you’ll have a distinctive car like few others in any show.

-Finding parts for these can be a challenge, but not an overwhelming concern, Your Catalina shares many mechanical parts and some body parts (like glass) with other GM full-size cars of the period.
-A great place to start is to get a Hollanders Interchange manual that covers your years.
-They do offer a set of manuals that cover specifically from 1954 – 1966 passenger cars and light trucks.
+Finding parts for these can be a challenge, but not an overwhelming concern.
+Your Catalina shares many mechanical parts and some body parts (like glass) with other GM full-size cars of the period.
+A great place to start is to get a Hollander Interchange manual that covers your years.
+They do offer a set of manuals that specifically cover 1954–1966 passenger cars and light trucks.